KAMESHLJ-P/CoERS_Submission/README.md

 4) Finally only change the excel sheet name and annotated video and live feed video storage area address for proper differentiated storage

-In **Logistic_Regression.ipynb** you need to change and experiment with features to know the most important features
+iii) In **Logistic_Regression.ipynb** you need to change and experiment with features to know the most important features